-Whether it’s physical or verbal, the intimidation and abuse associated with bullying can take a hit on anyone's self-esteem—and that's especially true for children.
+Whether it’s physical or verbal, in person or online, the psychological damage from bullying can be lasting.
+And that's especially true for children.

-Unfortunately, bullying is also prevalent.
-According to the National Center for Education Statistics (NCES)’s 2017 report, about 20 percent of students between the ages of 12 and 18 were bullied at school.
+Unfortunately, bullying is common.
+Roughly one out of every five students have reported being bullied, according to a 2019 report from the National Center for Educational Statistics.
 Additionally, according to the Morbidity and Mortality Weekly Report (MMWR)—a scientific publication series prepared by the Centers for Disease Control and Prevention (CDC)—19 percent of high school students reported being bullied on school property during the last 12 months.

-But whereas a child experiencing bullying at school might only have to endure abuse at school or in organized school activities, with the rise of social media, bullying is more widespread and permeating than ever before.
+In the past, bullying was limited to the school day.
+Now, with the rise of social media, it’s become a 24/7 problem that kids bring home in the form of their smartphones.
 The same NCES 2017 report said that about 15 percent of high school students said they had been cyberbullied over the past 12 months.

 Although bullying (online or in-person) can be hard for adults to spot, there are some common signs.